mamcalli/MWST/README.md

 # MWST
-Implementation of MWST from CLRS
+Implementation of Textbook example of a Minimum Weight Spanning Tree from CLRS